Yuri-Rassokhin/BenchmarkBeholder/README.md

 ![Example of BBH output](doc/pictures/bbh_output.png)

-At the same time, BBH will save the results in CSV format in `./log/bbh-ping_dns-1754564563-result.csv`:
+At the same time, BBH will save the results in CSV format to `./log/bbh-ping_dns-1754564563-result.csv`:

 ![Example of CSV output of BBH](doc/pictures/bbh_output_csv.png)